 Founded in 1642, Montreal is one of North America’s oldest cities and Canada’s second largest.
 The city mixes French culture with modern North American life, with both French and English spoken throughout the streets.

-Mont Royal is the mountain that gave Montreal its name.
-This large park in the middle of the city was designed by Frederick Law Olmsted, the same person who created New York’s Central Park.
-From the lookout on top, you can see the entire city spread out below.
+Mont Royal gave Montreal its name.
+Frederick Law Olmsted designed this large park in the city’s center; he also created New York’s Central Park.
+The lookout on top shows the entire city spread below.

 Just north lies the Plateau Mont-Royal neighborhood with its colorful buildings and unique outdoor staircases.
 These spiral staircases on the fronts of buildings originated from an old tax rule but are now a beloved part of Montreal’s special architectural character.